Quansight/Quansight-website/apps/labs/posts/free-threaded-one-year-recap.md

   * Significant thread safety issues in `asyncio` have been fixed.
 Our benchmarks indicate substantially improved parallel scaling of code using asyncio with a thread pool runner as a function of thread count.
   * Thread safety overhaul in the `ctypes` module.
   * Substantial performance improvements for the free-threaded garbage collector.
-  * Helped implement and ship the deferred reference counting scheme used by the free-threaded interpreter in 3.14.
+  * Helped implement the deferred reference counting scheme used by the free-threaded interpreter in 3.14.
   * Implemented several specializations for the adaptive specializing interpreter and supported shipping optimizations that bring the single-threaded performance of free-threaded CPython 3.14 within spitting distance of the GIL-enabled build.
   * A huge number of smaller bugfixes and thread safety improvements.

 We've also written a [comprehensive guide](https://py-free-threading.github.io) for supporting free-threading in existing apps and packages gleaned from our experiences.
 Our hope is that the documentation we've written can be a valuable resource for the "long tail" of packakes that people will want to update to support free-threaded Python in the coming years.

-You can read more about this effort from the team at Meta on the [Meta engineering blog](https://engineering.fb.com/2025/05/05/developer-tools/enhancing-the-python-ecosystem-with-type-checking-and-free-threading/).
+You can also read more about this effort from the team at Meta on the [Meta engineering blog](https://engineering.fb.com/2025/05/05/developer-tools/enhancing-the-python-ecosystem-with-type-checking-and-free-threading/).

 ## What is the state of the free-threaded Python ecosystem?